dart-archive/www.dartlang.org/src/site/articles/web-ui/tools.markdown

     dependencies:
       web_ui: any

-Then run `pub install` and you'll have everything you need to get started.
+Then run `pub get` and you will have everything you need to get started.
 You can use `package:web_ui/...` imports in your code, and you will be able to access our compiler under `packages/web_ui/dwc.dart`.